dialvarezs/readfaker/README.md

 ## Motivation

-Oxford Nanopore data quality depends on many factors: mainly the kit used, model version, and model precision.
+Oxford Nanopore data quality depends on many factors, such as the kit used, basecalling model version, and model precision level.
-These last two change quite often, making it challenging to simulate realistic data with fixed parameters.
+Basecalling models keep improving quite often, making it challenging to simulate realistic data with fixed parameters.

 This tool takes a different approach: instead of hardcoded models, it extracts length and quality profiles directly from your real data, ensuring the simulated reads match the characteristics of actual sequencing runs.

+This is particularly useful for artificially contaminating real data for testing purposes (the reason I wrote this tool to begin with).

-## Limitations
+## Current Limitations / Planned Improvements

 - Insertions and deletions are limited to one nucleotide length.
 Alteration ratios are fixed.
 - Only generates modified sequences, not chimeras, junk reads and other types of artifacts.
-- No BAM file support.
+- No BAM files support.

 ## Usage